 Following radioiodine therapy, you will need to limit your contact with family members to avoid exposing them to radioactivity.
 After a few days, the radioactivity will mostly dissipate (fade and disappear), and you will be able to return to normal activities.

 Most Roswell Park patients can come home the day after thyroid surgery—within 24 hours—and return to normal, non-strenuous activity within a week or less.
 Two weeks after surgery, you are free to resume strenuous activity.

 About two weeks after your surgery, you’ll meet with your Roswell Park surgeon for a follow-up exam.
-At that point, your care will be transferred to your endocrinologist.
-If you do not currently see an endocrinologist, we can provide you with a referral.
+At that point, your care will be transferred to our endocrinologist.